Know Your Organic Producers

 MOFGA has been certifying organic farmers since 1972 and is one of the country’s oldest certification programs.
 MOFGA Certification Services LLC (MCS) was formed by MOFGA in 2002 to provide USDA-accredited organic certification services to Maine farmers and food processors.
 Our service area currently consists of Maine, New Hampshire and Massachusetts.
 MCS certifies crops, wild crops, sea vegetables, livestock, livestock products, and processed products to the USDA National Organic Program standard.

-Get to know some of our certified organic producers in the features below!
+Get to know some of our certified organic producers in the videos and features below!
 These features were originally published in The Maine Organic Farmer & Gardener, and may reference farms that are not currently certified by MOFGA.
 For our regularly updated listing of organic producers, and to find organic products near you, use our find organic search tool.
 You may also check the certification status at the Organic Integrity Database site.

 Growing Food and Community: Connecting Children with Nature through Farming